-- 22.5 No competitor may carry out more than 15,000km of TCC during a calendar year. - 22.6 No TCC may take place : - a) Whilst a Championship Event is taking place. - b) With more than one car per day at any such test. - c) Before 09.00 or after 18.00 on any day at any such test. - d) On any track located outside Europe without the agreement of the majority of teams and the FIA. - e) During the month of August except under (h) below. - f) Prior to 20 January.
-[Note: Revert to previous date for 2015] - g) Between 20 January and the start of a ten day period which precedes the start of the first Event of the Championship of the same year with the exception of three team tests of no more than four consecutive days duration, carried out on a site approved by the FIA for Formula 1 cars.
-[Note: Revert to previous date for 2015]
+- 22.5 No competitor may carry out more than 15,000km of TCC during a calendar year. - 22.6 No TCC may take place : - a) Whilst a Championship Event is taking place.

+- b) With more than one car per day at any such test. - c) Before 09.00 or after 18.00 on any day at any such test. - d) On any track located outside Europe without the agreement of the majority of teams and the FIA. - e) During the month of August except under (h) below. - f) Prior to 1 February. - g) Between 1 February and the start of a ten day period which precedes the start of the first Event of the Championship of the same year with the exception of three team tests of no more than four consecutive days duration, carried out on sites within Europe and approved by the FIA for Formula 1 cars.
+[Note : The number of tests will be reduced to two in 2016]